 During 2020, Zack started to grow basil microgreens for his own consumption during his break from restaurant work.
 He took the opportunity to start approaching local food carts, cafes and restaurants to sell his microgreens to, and Farrah Farms was started.
 Indoor vertical farming was a great success, but the broader vision was to get back to his farming roots and get his hands dirty.
 We broke ground at our new property in Molalla, OR in the winter of 2023, and continue to farm, learn, and grow everyday.
 We currently operate on 2 acres of farmland under yearly production, along with rotational livestock used for grazing and land improvement.

 Our furry, beloved four-legged mascot at Farrah Farms and the reason why we do what we do.
-She is a rescued American Staffordshire Terrier, originally from Pennsylvania, and twelve years old.
+She is a rescued American Staffordshire Terrier, originally from Pennsylvania, and thirteen years old.
 She enjoys rolling and running around in the grass, watching over the chickens and giving you nothin' but love and good energy.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.